 Ah, those old vinyl days.
 It brings back memories of a dust-covered stylus and scratched records.
 There’s something about the ritual of playing a record that creates a feeling the digital counterpart cannot.
 Today, I’m reviewing the Shozy V33 Pro, an earphone that aims to capture and recreate the essence that classic analogue feeling.

 The V33 Pro has jewel-grade polished stainless steel housings and a 10mm graphene dynamic driver.
 So, is the V33 Pro a romantic salute to its analogue heritage or just a gimmick to justify a low-fi sound?
-We shall endeavour to find out.
+We shall

 This sample was provided for the purpose of an honest review.
 All observations and opinions here are my own based on my experience with the product.